 The line is sloping upwards to the right.
 But mathematically, by how much does it slope upwards for every 1 second along the horizontal (time) axis?
 To answer this question we must use the slope equation.

 The slope equation says that the slope of a line is found by determining the amount of rise of the line between any two points divided by the amount of run of the line between the same two points.
 A method for carrying out the calculation is

-The diagram below shows this method being applied to determine the slope of the line.
+The calculations below shows how this method can be applied to determine the slope of the line.
 Note that three different calculations are performed for three different sets of two points on the line.
 In each case, the result is the same: the slope is 10 m/s/s.